siteorigin/siteorigin-corp/readme.txt

 == License ==

-SiteOrigin Corp WordPress Theme, Copyright 2017 Puro.
+SiteOrigin Corp WordPress Theme, Copyright 2017 SiteOrigin.
 SiteOrigin Corp is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.